Juliet E. McKenna: Biography

 She regularly attends fantasy conventions and hosted FantasyCon 2015's awards night, gives talks, and teaches creative writing courses.

 Critical reception

 Financial Times reviewer James Lovegrove described McKenna's 2012 She-who-thinks-for-herself, as "a cunning, funny... feminist rewrite" of H. Rider Haggard's She: A History of Adventure.

+Personal life

+McKenna is married, with two sons.
+She lives with her husband in Oxfordshire.